NAATP Provides a Unified Voice

 The Alliance for Sate Advocacy (ASA) provides training, resources, and to develop a consistent voice on public policy that enhances the access to and quality of addiction treatment services.
 Involvement in this forum is a member benefit.

 Treatment Guidelines to Congress

-As Congress continues its bipartisan efforts to address the nation's addiction crisis, last year NAATP delivered to all members of Congress its Addiction Treatment Provider Quality Assurance Guidebook: A Guide to the Core Competencies for the Delivery of Addiction Treatment Services (The Guidebook).
+As Congress continues its bipartisan efforts to address the nation's addiction crisis, in 2019 NAATP delivered to all members of Congress its Addiction Treatment Provider Quality Assurance Guidebook: A Guide to the Core Competencies for the Delivery of Addiction Treatment Services (The Guidebook).
 NAATP encourages Congress to be informed by the Guidelines as it pursues legislation and regulation for all treatment providers.